 How long should I breastfeed for?

 That is entirely up to you!
-The WHO recomend that breastfeeding should continue for ‘up to 2 years and beyond’ and end when either mother or child wants to stop.
+The WHO recommend that breastfeeding should continue for ‘up to 2 years and beyond’ and end when either mother or child wants to stop.
 It never loses its nutritional value and it has long term benefits to emotional and social development.
 Babies need breastmilk or formula as their main source of nutrition for the first 12 months of life, and need breastmilk or another mammalian milk substitute until at least two years.
 After that, the benefits of breastfeeding continue for as long as you want them to!
+Most children will self-wean sometime between the ages of 2.5 and 4 years, but some may keep going a little longer, and some might stop a little sooner.
+If you decide to stop breastfeeding before your child naturally self-weans, there are some fantastic tips on how to do that, here.